If you want to stand as a candidate, you should fill in a nomination paper.

-- find 10 people in the ward who will support you
+- find 10 registered electors from the ward – known as 'subscribers' – who will support you

 - make sure they are on the electoral register

 - ask them to sign your nomination paper